sprockets/sprockets-statsd/docs/index.rst

 .. envvar:: STATSD_PREFIX

    Optional prefix to use for metric paths.
-See the documentation for :class:`~sprockets_statsd.mixins.Application` for addition notes on setting the path prefix.
+See the documentation for :class:`~sprockets_statsd.tornado.Application` for addition notes on setting the path prefix when using the Tornado helpers.

 .. envvar:: STATSD_PROTOCOL

    The IP protocol to use when connecting to the StatsD server.
 You can specify either "tcp" or "udp".
 The default is "tcp" if it not not configured.

-You can fine tune the metric payloads and the connector by setting additional values in the ``statsd`` key of :attr:`tornado.web.Application.settings`.
-See the :class:`sprockets_statsd.mixins.Application` class documentation for a description of the supported settings.
+If you are using the Tornado helper clases, then you can fine tune the metric payloads and the connector by setting additional values in the ``statsd`` key of :attr:`tornado.web.Application.settings`.
+See the :class:`sprockets_statsd.tornado.Application` class documentation for a description of the supported settings.

 Reference
 =========